 - Do they disagree on any questions of fact?

 - Do they focus on similar scenes of human interest?

 - Do they share a vocabulary for evoking these dramatic moments?
-Ask students to offer possible reasons for any differences they may note.
 Are the reporters addressing different audiences? aiming at different effects? offering different perspectives on the significance of the fire?

 Finally, discuss how an historian might use these alternative accounts of the Chicago Fire.